SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 **After** linking your model to the interface file in the ``Main`` tab, you can run your SPLAT model using the ``ReportGen-Annual`` tab.

-1. Selected the correct scenario and country combination that you want to run.
+1. Select the correct scenario and country combination that you want to run.

 2. Select the preferred option (with or without interconnections between subregions) under ``Run Options (Subregions)``.
 In this example we select :inputcell:`Interconnected`.

 3. Select the correct option under the "Run" categories.
-The categories correspond to the same options in the MESSAGE "Run" menu: :inputcell:`Mxg` = Matrix Generator; :inputcell:`Opt` = Optimisation; :inputcell:`Cap` = Cap file creation; :inputcell:`All` = perform all of the above.
+The categories correspond to the same options in the MESSAGE "Run" menu:
+	:inputcell:`Mxg` = Matrix Generator;
+	:inputcell:`Opt` = Optimisation;
+	:inputcell:`Cap` = Cap file creation;
+	:inputcell:`All` = perform all of the above.
 	There are three different options provided in the interface for CPLEX, CBC and GUROBI depending on which solver you have pre-installed.

 4. Press the :button:`Run` button.
 You should see the black MESSAGE window appear and begin to run.